gradle/community/docs/cookbook/kotlin/README.md

 # Gradle for Kotlin

-Gradle is one of the most popular build tools in the Kotlin space, including classic applications, Kotlin Multiplatform, or [Android](../android/README.md).
+Gradle is one of the most popular build tools in the Kotlin space, including classic applications, Kotlin Multiplatform, and [Android](../android/README.md).

 ## Official Documentation